kumahq/kuma-website/app/_src/networking/meshservice.md

 1. Update your MeshHTTPRoutes/MeshTCPRoutes to refer to `MeshService`/`MeshMultiZoneService` directly.
   - this is required
-1. Set `enabled: Exclusive` to stop receiving configuration based on `kuma.io/service`.
+1. Set `mode: Exclusive` to stop receiving configuration based on `kuma.io/service`.
 1. Update `targetRef.kind: MeshService` references to use the real name of the `MeshService` as opposed to the `kuma.io/service`.